 Matthew Smith: "Frankly, I have no idea what women are allowed to wear during a mourning year.
 I don't even know that we still have something like a mourning year.
 But how can our experts be so wrong about your identity?"

 "Mona Lisa"/Isabella of Aragon: "Don't ask me.
-Your so-called experts made a totally mess of the portraits of my family!
-My mother, Ippolita Maria Sforza, and also my cousin, Caterina Sforza, have been identified as Simonetta Vespucci by them.
+Your so-called experts made a total mess of the portraits of my family!
+My mother, Ippolita Maria Sforza, and also my cousin, Caterina Sforza, have been identified either as Ginevra degli Albizzi or as Simonetta Vespucci by them.
 And my cousin Ermes Maria Sforza is supposed to be a certain Gerolamo Casio, and my cousin Bona Sforza, a daughter of my uncle Lodovico il Moro Sforza, is a certain Maddalena Doni.
 A drawing of the grandfather of Leonardo da Vinci, Antonio da Vinci, has been identified as a portrait of Leonardo himself.
 My eldest daughter Bona Maria Sforza was declared to be the mistress of our dear friend Raphael on one of his portraits of her.
 And now a portrait of Angela Borgia Lanzol has been identified to be my dear cousin Bianca Sforza.
 Unbelievable!
 I could continue ... but I think you've got the picture.
 Your so-called experts are far from being real experts.
 Don't be so gullible and believe in everything they are saying!"

 Matthew Smith: "I do not know if you heard about the ridiculous claim that you were married to Leonardo da Vinci."

 "Mona Lisa"/Isabella of Aragon: "Of course I have been married to him!"